eliranwong/UniqueBible/plugins_context/Readme.md

+# UBA Context Plugins

-UBA plugins for use with right-click context menu are placed in this directory.
+UBA context plugins are plugins used with right-click context menu.

 A valid plugin file should be a python script with file extension ".py".

+# File Location

+All UBA context plugins are placed in folder "plugins_context" inside UniqueBible home directory.

+# Enable Plugins

+You need to enable this feature by checking "enablePlugins" on "Set Config Flags" window.

 # config.pluginContext